Models of Care Toolkit

 For many in Canada, the cancer system has limited integration with primary and community care1, which can create challenges for both patients and primary health care providers.2 There may also be instances where primary health care providers are better suited to meet the needs of their patients with cancer, especially in the pre-diagnosis and post-treatment.

-Finding ways to increase the role of primary health care teams
+Increasing the role of primary health care teams

 Many existing models of care that focus on diagnosis and post-treatment are plagued with poor information flow among care providers and diagnostic teams3, a lack of specialty training in how to provide effective and person-centred care4 and a lack of clarity about roles and responsibilities across providers.
 Post-treatment models are commonly oncology-led, constrained in capacity and limited in their approach to culturally appropriate, holistic care.
 With increasing cancer survivorship rates and limited access to specialist expertise it is critical that health-care system leaders find ways to increase the role of primary health care teams4.